What are the Biology and Chemistry Competency Exams for Anatomy and Physiology?

 East Campus: Contact 309-854-1732 to schedule a test session.

 Students who need to take the Biology or Chemistry Competency Exam with accommodations based on their disability should contact Disability Services by calling 309-796-5900 (Quad-Cities Campus) or TTY 309-796-5903 or 309-854-1713 (East Campus), to make arrangements.

 Things to remember on the day of the test:

-- Bring along a picture ID (driver’s license is great).
+• Bring a picture ID (a driver’s license is great).